AndrewGrim/canvas_treeview/README.md

-# Monster Hunter World: Iceborne Database
+# Canvas TreeView
-A graphical interface for a Monster Hunter World: Iceborne database using TypeScript and Electron.
+A canvas based TreeView widget written in TypeScript and a GUI app used to display all weapons from a database related to Monster Hunter World: Iceborne using Electron.

 ## Build
 In order to build the project you will need to have `NodeJS` and `npm` installed.